 Output: GDP can be calculated by adding up the values of all goods and services created by its various sectors - agriculture, manufacturing, energy, construction, and service industries.

 Spending: GDP can be calculated by measuring all of the money spent by the different groups that participate in the economy like governments, companies, businesses, and consumers.
 (Source:BBC)

 How Does GDP Affect Me?

 Broadly speaking, an increase in GDP rates usually generates more work opportunities, this is because it indicates a healthy economy and, consequently, higher chances of prosperity and wage growth.
-On the flip side, lower GDP means that an economy is possibly underperforming or struggling, and as such, there would be fewer job opportunities, and perhaps even layoffs like those observed in the tech industry in the past couple of months partially due to high inflation, the war in Ukraine, and the Coronavirus pandemic.
+On the flip side, lower GDP means that an economy is possibly underperforming or struggling, and as such, there would be fewer job opportunities, and perhaps even layoffs like those observed in the tech industry last year partially due to high inflation, the war in Ukraine, and the Coronavirus pandemic.
 Nonetheless, due to GDP's multifaceted nature and various factors and components, higher GDP does not necessarily mean good news for everyone as it depends on the financial sector and the individual in question.
 This can be similar to how certain financial sectors and assets, which are often called safe-havens, perform well in recessions or inflationary atmospheres whereas other sectors struggle.

 Types of GDP

 GDP comes in different forms and types like Nominal, Real, and Per Capita, among others.
 Below, we discuss the aforementioned types of GDP:

 An economy's nominal GDP includes the current prices of all goods and services in a specific year in the calculation of economic production.
 This includes inflation and rising prices.